Church History

 Fellowship Hall

-This building was originally a Winn Dixie Store.
-It was purchased for about $98,000 and was renovated in 1967 and 1968 to accommodate church staff, classrooms, kitchen, a music room, and a meeting hall.
-The church library was moved here, along with the historical archives.
+This building was originally a Winn-Dixie store and was purchased for approximately $98,000.
+It was renovated in 1967 and 1968 to accommodate church staff offices, classrooms, a kitchen, a music room, and a large meeting hall.
+The church library and historical archives were also relocated to this facility.

 Grace Lee Memorial Chapel